SmileiPIC/Smilei/doc/Sphinx/particle_merging.rst

 .. figure:: _static/figures/QED_cascade_scalar.png
   :width: 100%

-  Study and comparison of the scalar diagnostics for all merging configuration: no merging, mergign with the logarithmic and linear spherical discretization and the cartesian discretization.
+  Study and comparison of the scalar diagnostics for all merging configuration: no merging, merging with the logarithmic and linear spherical discretization and the Cartesian discretization.
-  The scalar diagnostics shown here are the number of macroparticles (first row), the normalized kinetic energy (second row) and the weight (third row).
+  The scalar diagnostics shown here are the number of macro-particles (first row), the normalized kinetic energy (second row) and the weight (third row).
   Each column respectively concerns a different species: the photons, the electrons and the protons.

 The electron, positron and photon energy spectrum at time :math:`t = 39 \omega^{-1}`
 (nearly when the no merging case saturates) is shown in :numref:`fig_qed_cascade_photon_gamma_spectrum`.
-It reaveals that for this configuration, all merging methods significantly impact the energy distributions.
+It reveals that for this configuration, all merging methods significantly affect the energy distributions.
 For particles, the spherical methods tend to overestimate the energy distribution with a large bump between 50 and 300 :math:`m_ec^2`.
 The Cartesian discretization overestimates it before 150 :math:`m_ec^2` and then goes below the no-merging curve.
 This phenomenon is less important with a thinner discretization but at the cost of less particle merging events.
 For photons, we observe oscillations with all methods due to the accumulation effect.
-The logarithmic merging curve seems to oscilate around the no-merging one.
+The logarithmic merging curve seems to oscillate around the no-merging one.

 .. _fig_qed_cascade_photon_gamma_spectrum: